blw219/terra-docs/docs/meeting/meeting.md

 * ^Above tasks will need to work in parallel to updating the backend
 * Design frontend with framework templates
 * Backend receiving/extracting specific data needed for plots
-* Will need to display these plots on webapps
+* Will need to display these plots on webapp
 * How we choose data to plot (from the data we are given)
 * Find and store generic/average trends/data in the database (need to be able to extract this as well when we choose which data to plot)
 * Come up with high level design for webpage and displaying it (how it actually looks)